Hayat Ali Shah Bukhari: Radio artist and writer

 He joined Radio Pakistan Hyderabad in 1967 as a drama artist and writer.
 Bukhari proved himself as one of the best radio dramatists.
-He penned down more than 200 plays, serials and scripts for Radio Pakistan Hyderabad, Karachi, Khairpur and Larkana.
+He penned down more than 200 plays, serials and scripts for Radio Pakistan's stations in Hyderabad, Karachi, Khairpur and Larkana.
 He was a popular radio writer and artist from the 1970s to 2000s.
 He also served as a host at Radio Pakistan Hyderabad.

 Television

 Famous TV producer Haroon Rind introduced him at Pakistan Television Centre Karachi.
 He wrote many memorable solo plays and serials for Pakistan Television.
 He also acted in famous TV plays and serials.

 Contributions in the film world

 Film director A. Q. Pirzada introduced him in the film world as an actor, writer and director.
-His first Sindhi-language film was Mahboob Mitha, in which he served as an assistant director.
+His first Sindhi-language film was Mahboob Mitha, in which he worked as an assistant director.
 He was also assistant director of Sindhi films Rat Ji Rand, Jeejal Mau, Piyar Tan Sadeqay and Rat Ja Rishta.
 He was also writer of the films Jeejal Mau and Rat Ja Rishta.
 Famous singer and musician Inayat Hussain Bhatti invited him to Lahore as a director and writer of the films Deedar Sajjan and Ghareeban Jo Yaar.
 Unfortunately both of these films could not be released, perhaps due to lack of funds.
-He was part of the direction team of the Punjabi film Doghla, which was a popular Punjabi film of the time.
+He was part of the direction team of Doghla, which was a popular Punjabi film of the time.
 He also directed Sindhi film Poti Aien Pag.